 - Fatigued driving

 When motorists act negligently—whether by turning left into oncoming traffic, illegally changing lanes, or deciding to get behind the wheel after drinking—they should be held accountable for the harm they cause.
-Our car accident lawyers in Cleveland are committed to helping you pursue the full, fair recovery you are owed.
+Our auto accident lawyers in Cleveland are committed to helping you pursue the full, fair recovery you are owed.

 After a car accident, you will likely be contacted by an insurance adjuster from the liable party’s insurance company.
 It is important that you do not speak to this person or any representative from the liable insurance provider about the accident.
 In nearly every instance, they will try to limit their own costs by getting you to admit fault, which can allow them to devalue or deny your rightful claim.
 Instead, reach out to an experienced personal injury attorney to determine who is liable for your injuries and other losses.